tonyedwardspz/tonyedwardspz/_posts/2022-11-29-autumn-from-the-train.md

 Hurtling across Cornwall by train is a common occurrence in my life.
 Something that’s been true ever since a young age when my family moved to the end of the UK.

 Back then, journeys might have been to see a football game with my dad and uncle.
 Perhaps a roast with aunt Non (French family joke. . .
 Evon was famous for always saying no).
-Sometimes, both these would be bookended by an evening on the sofa with gramps to watch wrestling.
+Sometimes, both these would be bookended by a a morning and evening on the sofa with gramps to watch wrestling.
 In all cases, it was something I was looking forward to.

 Today it’s often to do a job I enjoy doing.
 Or to attend a social function, many of which are tied to work in someway. . . but filled with friends.